 They often follow after troops of monkeys for fallen fruits.
 Their feeding times are mostly in the early mornings and late afternoons.

-7. They Are Quite the Athletes
+7. They are quite the athletes

 Males dominate and settle their differences by chasing after one another.
-In the end, the male with the best endurance is the alpha dominant.
+In the end, the male with the best endurance is the dominant alpha.

 During combat, the males make themselves appear larger by puffing up their feathers and lifting their wings.

 During this time, partners will perform a ‘duet’ together, singing simultaneously.

-Guineafowl are ‘seasonal’ layers.
+Guineafowls are ‘seasonal’ layers.
 The nests are shallow and made by nestling in the ground, well-concealed by thick grass, sticks, and feathers.

 In season, the African guinea hen may lay an egg a day until they have a clutch of around 7 to 30 eggs.
 The incubation period is around 26 to 28 days.

 Before incubation, males will guard the eggs and leave as soon as the incubation period starts.
-Once the eggs have hatched, he returns.
+Once the eggs have hatched, they return.
 The male plays a significant role in teaching the keets what to eat.

-Guineafowl reach sexual maturity around two years of age.
+Guineafowls reach sexual maturity around two years of age.
 They have a life expectancy of up to 15 years.

-Other relatives, such as the plumed, crested, vulturine, and white-breasted guineafowl, inhabit parts of Central, Sub-Saharan, Northeast and Western Africa.
+Other relatives, such as the plumed, crested, vulturine, and white-breasted guineafowl, inhabit parts of Central, Sub-Saharan, Northeast, and Western Africa.

-13. They Have a Large Number of Predators
+13. They have a large number of predators

 Some farmers kill them because they damage their crops, and birds of prey, including large African eagles and owls, hunt them.

 If you keep them captive in a residential area, their loud sounds when agitated may not be ideal for a nearby neighbor.

-African Guineas Have Made Their Mark
+African Guinea Fowls Have Made Their Mark